-Challenges and Social Consequences of Artificial Intelligence in Swedish Forests
+WASP-HS Principal Investigator William Lidberg, Swedish University of Agricultural Sciences, reflects on his project Challenges and Social Consequences of Artificial Intelligence in Swedish Forests and WASP-HS.

 Artificial intelligence (AI) has become increasingly important in this process and is now implemented at multiple levels of Swedish forest management.
 This recent technological development is changing how forestry is conducted in Sweden and around the world.
 A key area in forestry is spatial planning where AI can be used for precision forestry management by creating detailed maps of biodiversity, tree species, and wet areas.
 Managers and decision-makers are increasingly relying on these AI tools.
 However, forest management in Sweden has a long tradition of being softly regulated under the so-called “freedom with responsibility” where the implementation of policies and consideration of different values is highly dependent on the forest sector itself.
 Since management decisions impact both forest production and forest ecosystems, they also fundamentally affect planning for cultural and recreational values in the forest landscape.
-The aim of this project is to develop an interdisciplinary research group that unites the natural science and social science aspects of AI in multiple-use forestry, to provide ethically and socially acceptable AI.
+The Swedish Forest Agency has in the past decades developed complex collaborative decision-making processes with forest sector stakeholders, with the aim of enhancing process legitimacy and implementation.
+AI tools are not always transparent and it is impossible for managers to interpret exactly how these AI tools operate.
+Erroneous choice of models, tuning parameters, inadequately documented, or inappropriate training data can have important consequences for the performance of the AI models and hence for the individuals and the environment.
+Those errors could have a detrimental effect on the forest sector’s trust in managers, including public agency representatives.